brillout/wildcard-api/docs/readme.template.md

 };
 ~~~

+## Error Handling

+Calling an endpoint throws an error if and only if:
+- the browser couldn't connect to the server (the browser is offline or your server is down), or
+- the endpoint threw an error.

-The `isServerError` and `isNetworkError` flags can be used to handle errors more precisely.
-For example:
+The thrown error has properties `isServerError` and `isNetworkError`
+enabling you to handle errors precisely, for example:

 ~~~js
 // Browser